twse/random-stuff/Readable Fonts/African.md

 | o open | Alt-155           | Alt-170 |

 ### Chichewa/Nyanja - cp30023
+This language can be used when written with Celtic or Gaelic code pages.

 | Glyph        | Codes   |
 |--------------|---------|
 | W circumflex | Alt-239 |